12 Things You Didn’t Know About Christmas in Canada

 If you were born in Canada after 1964, your Christmases probably involved an annual viewing of the “animagic” holiday special, Rudolph the Red-Nosed Reindeer.
 Rankin-Bass, an American production company, created this beloved Christmas program, but did you know that there’s a secret Canadian connection?
 All the characters’ voices (with the exception of Sam the Snowman) were performed by Canadian actors, singers and voiceover artists at the RCA Victor Studios in Toronto.

-Count down to Christmas with the best holiday episodes of TV shows on Netflix Canada you can stream right now.
+Count down to the holidays with the best Christmas movies on Netflix right now.

 Canadians Really Dig Turkey

-Check out these laugh-out-loud funny Christmas stories that actually happened, submitted by our readers.
+Don’t miss these laugh-out-loud funny Christmas stories shared by our readers.